KuhlTime/bachelor-thesis/content/02_fundamentals.md

 \newpage
 ![Confined Spaces Classification - Source: Author](images/cs-classification.png)

-Inside a confined space one might encounter one or more of the following hazards. @govermentofcanada_2021_confined:
+Inside a confined space one might encounter one or more of the following hazards @governmentofcanada_2021_confined :

 - **Physical Hazard**
   like